Nawanagar State

 The state had a pearl fishery and much of its wealth came from this.
-Nawanagar is also famous for its late ruler Jam Saheb Ranjitsinhji (died 1933), who was a famous cricket player at Cambridge in England before his accession to the throne.
+Nawanagar is also famous for its late ruler Jam Saheb Ranjitsinhji (died 1933), who was a famous cricket player at Cambridge in England and represented England in Test cricket, before his accession to the throne.

 History

-Nawanagar was founded in 1540 by Jam Sri Rawalji, a descendant of the Jadeja ruler of Kutch, and was thereafter in an almost constant state of war with its neighbours and with the Mughal Empire.
+Nawanagar (present day Jamnagar) was founded in 1540 by Jam Sri Rawalji, a descendant of the Jadeja ruler of Kutch, and was thereafter in an almost constant state of war with its neighbours and with the Mughal Empire.
 Two such major wars were the Battle of Mithoi and Battle of Bhuchar Mori fought in 1591.
+During the Reign of Shah Jahan, the ruler of Nawanagar paid tribute and maintained obedience to the Mughal government.
 The "Walker Treaty of 1807" brought peace to the Kathiawar states for the first time in several generations.
 Nawanagar came under British protection on 22 February 1812.